Phlebotomy Technician Program

 Phlebotomy Technician Diploma Courses

-- Health Career Core
+- Health Science Core

 The outlook for the Phlebotomy Technician field is positive, according to the U.S. Department of Labor—experts predict that the field will continue to grow by more than 20 percent in the coming years.
 Due in large part to advances in healthcare technology and longer life expectancies among the population, the growth offers opportunities for qualified candidates in Florida and throughout the United States.